Alan Gilbert (Australian academic): University of Manchester

 By investing heavily in world class people and offering them state-of-the-art facilities, we aim to make the University of Manchester a destination of preference for many of the best students, teachers, researchers and scholars in the world.
 More than anything else, the success of the Manchester 2015 Agenda will be driven by the impact of internationally pre-eminent researchers and research clusters on the scholarly culture of the University generally.

 Central to Project Unity, the name given to the plan to merge, was the idea of extending the Golden Triangle of Oxford Cambridge and the London universities UCL and Imperial to a Golden Quadrilateral.
 "With this work much progress has been made" by the results for 2008.

-Gilbert's address to the university during the inauguration ceremony in the Whitworth Hall on 22 October 2004 made it very clear that he believed the plan was achievable and listed five key elements in the transition from "good to great". quoting the book of that title by Jim Collins.
+Gilbert's address to the university during the inauguration ceremony in the Whitworth Hall on 22 October 2004 made it clear that he believed the plan was achievable and listed five key elements in the transition from "good to great", quoting the book of that title by Jim Collins.

 One of the intentions of Gilbert's 2015 agenda was an improvement in Manchester's position in international league tables.
 In 2004 the university ranked 78th in the Shanghai Jiao Tong Academic Ranking of World Universities, which rose to 53rd in 2005 following the merger with UMIST.
 Progress continued over the next few years, with the university being ranked 50th in 2006, 48th in 2007, and 40th in 2008, before falling back to 41st in 2009.
-This ranking measures indicators such as Nobel Prize winners and highly cited authors 154 are listed on ISI HighlyCited.com, for Manchester, and has improved partly as a result of the appointment of such people.
-Gilbert has been quoted in an interview as saying that "there is only one ranking that matters-–the world ranking of global universities produced by Shanghai Jiao Tong University".
+This ranking measures indicators such as Nobel Prize winners and highly cited authors: 154 were listed on ISI HighlyCited.com, for Manchester, and improved partly as a result of the appointment of such people.
+Gilbert was quoted in an interview as saying that "there is only one ranking that matters-–the world ranking of global universities produced by Shanghai Jiao Tong University".

 Up to 2007 £388.5m had been spent on new buildings, funded in part by government grants and sale of other assets.
-However, Gilbert announced that due to increases in salary costs, energy bills and lower than expected revenue the university was about £30m (5% of its annual turnover) in deficit.
-Gilbert announced plans for 400 redundancies and he and the university management were criticised by the University and College Union.
-However Gilbert had as of 2007 honoured his pledge to achieve the staff reductions without compulsory redundancies, and in October 2007 announced that the university's budget had been brought in to "a modest surplus" as a result mainly of a voluntary redundancy scheme.
+However, Gilbert announced that due to increases in salary costs and energy bills, together with lower than expected revenue, the university was about £30m (5% of its annual turnover) in deficit.
+Gilbert announced plans for 400 redundancies, and he and the university management were criticised by the University and College Union.
+However, Gilbert had as of 2007 honoured his pledge to achieve the staff reductions without compulsory redundancies, and in October 2007 announced that the university's budget had been brought into "a modest surplus" as a result mainly of a voluntary redundancy scheme.

-In 2008 Gilbert announced a "root-and-branch review" of Manchester's teaching quality that the university's 'strategy to join the world's elite universities will be worthless unless staff can be 're-invented' to interact more with students".
+In 2008 Gilbert announced a "root-and-branch review" of Manchester's teaching quality, stating that the university's "strategy to join the world's elite universities will be worthless unless staff can be 're-invented' to interact more with students".